 Chase Freedom Unlimited

-Chase Freedom Unlimited” is one of the elite premium credit cards and you’ll want it at the top of your cash-back earning stable.
+Reach out and get that Chase card first if you’re looking at cash back credit cards for churning.
+The Chase Freedom Unlimited is one of the elite premium credit cards and you’ll want it at the top of your cash-back earning stable.

 Once your introductory year passes, you’ll still be earning 1.5% on all your purchases.
-As a cash-back card, the Chase Freedom Unlimited a heavy earner.
+As a cash-back card, the Chase Freedom Unlimited is a heavy earner.
 Chase’s Ultimate Rewards points count as one and a half cents each and they never expire.

 Capital One Spark

-The Spark Cash business card is an unlimited 2% cash back card with a sign-on bonus of $500 cash back after spending $4500 in three months.
-The introductory year has no annual fee but year two and onward it’s a $95 annual fee.
+The Spark Cash business card is an unlimited 2% cash back card with a sign-on bonus of $500 cash back after spending $4,500 in the first three months of card ownership.
+The introductory year has no annual fee.
+However, for years two and onward, it’s a $95 annual fee.

 Employee cards are free, and an excellent way to earn those points.
-Issue these cards out to your employees and every purchase they make, you’re earning 2% cash back on their purchases.
+Issue these cards out to your employees and for every purchase they make, you’re earning 2% cash back on their purchases.
 With the unlimited earning potential, if you’ve got a small business spending money, you’ll be earning 2% back across the board and that adds up quickly.

 Discover it Cash Back

-If you have flexibility on where and when you make your credit card purchases, the “Discover it Cash Back” card can really rack up some cash-back rewards with minimal research.
+If you have flexibility on where and when you make your credit card purchases, the Discover it Cash Back card can really rack up some cash-back rewards with minimal research performed on your part.

-At the end of the first year, they match the entirety of your cash-back.
-All of this makes for a really good card but does it belong in the top echelon of churning cards?
-Yes it does when you factor in the 5% cash-back calendar.
+At the end of the first year, they match the entirety of your cash back.
+This is a solid perk that is uncommon with other cash back cards.
+All of this makes for a really good card, but does it belong in the top echelon of churning cards?
+Yes, it does when you factor in the 5% cash-back calendar.

 Bank of America Cash Rewards